 This study showcases Canadian researchers as leaders in the field of cell therapy for arthritis.
 While this trial focused on a small group of people with advanced knee OA, it provides a foundation of evidence that researchers may eventually expand upon to test the therapy in earlier-stage knee OA, OA in other joints, or other types of arthritis.

 The impact of OA on people’s lives can vary widely, and for people with severe OA, it can be devastating.
 If this cell therapy continues to show promise through the rigorous phases of clinical trials and regulatory approval in Canada, it could be a game changer.
 Reducing joint inflammation and pain and restoring mobility and quality of life with a single injection of cells could give people with knee OA back the life they’re missing.

 About the researchers

-Dr. Sowmya Viswanathan, a scientist at the Krembil Research Institute at the University Health Network and an assistant professor at the University of Toronto, was awarded an Arthritis Society Young Investigator Operating Grant in 2015 that helped support this research – the first grant in her career.
-Dr. Alejandro Gómez-Aristizábal, a co-author on this study, was also supported by an Arthritis Society Postdoctoral Fellowship awarded in 2015.
-Several other trainees in the Viswanathan lab have also received Arthritis Society training awards, including PhD students Mable Chan and Kevin Robb, and postdoctoral fellow Dr. Razieh Rabani.
+Dr. Sowmya Viswanathan, a scientist at the Krembil Research Institute at the University Health Network and an assistant professor at the University of Toronto, was awarded an Arthritis Society Canada Young Investigator Operating Grant in 2015 that helped support this research – the first grant in her career.
+Dr. Alejandro Gómez-Aristizábal, a co-author on this study, was also supported by an Arthritis Society Canada Postdoctoral Fellowship awarded in 2015.
+Several other trainees in the Viswanathan lab have also received Arthritis Society Canada training awards, including PhD students Mable Chan and Kevin Robb, and postdoctoral fellow Dr. Razieh Rabani.